 Article 6 of 13

-How good is O2 mobile?
-2018 Which? mobile provider satisfaction survey
+How good is O2?
+2020 Which? mobile networks satisfaction survey

-Before signing up for a new phone deal, read our review of O2 to see how it did in our regular mobile phone satisfaction survey.
+Before signing up for a new phone deal, read our review of O2 to see how it scored in our annual mobile network customer survey.

 In this in-depth review of O2 mobile, we'll:

 - give you a full breakdown of how its customers rated it for key factors, including customer service, value for money and incentives.

 - report quotes from real O2 mobile customers on their experiences.

 - tell you whether it's a Which?
 Recommended Provider.